joe-ledford-04/tennis-serve-performance-analysis/README.md

 # Project Summary

 This project explores serve performance in men's professional tennis tournaments using panel data (ATP matches 2010-2024).
-It is inspired by two costrasting upset mathces in the 2025 season:
+It is inspired by two costrasting upset matches in the 2025 season:

 Sinner vs. Alcaraz - French Open Final: Despite statistically worse serving, Alcaraz came back after being down two sets and a few match points.
-Opekla vs. Medvedev - Libéma Open: An unseeded Rielly Opelka served his way to upset the No. 1 seed with 24 aces, 0 double faults, and 72% first serves in.
+Opekla vs. Medvedev - Libéma Open: An unseeded Rielly Opelka served his way to upset the No. 1 seed with 24 aces, 0 double faults, and 72% of first serves in.

 These matches raised the question:
 Is it the match or is it the moment?